puppetlabs/puppet-docs/source/pe/3.7/install_add_activemq.markdown

 In this step, you'll use the PE console to create the ActiveMQ Hub group.

+> **Important**: For fresh installations of PE 3.7.0, node groups in the classifier are created and configured during the installation process.
+For upgrades, these groups are created but no classes are added to them.
+This is done to help prevent errors during the upgrade process.
+If you’re performing these steps after an upgrade to 3.7.0, refer to [the PE Master group preconfiguration docs](./console_classes_groups_preconfigured_groups.html#the-pe-master-group) for a list of classes to add to ensure your new groups are properly classified.

 [classification_selector]: ./images/quick/classification_selector.png

 **To create the ActiveMQ Hub group**: